ervinpopescu/qtile-cmd-client/README.md

 ## IMPORTANT

-THIS PROJECT IS STILL IN THE EARLY STAGES (`rg todo` if you want to see why).
+THIS PROJECT IS STILL IN THE EARLY STAGES!

+## TODO

+- Add tests